Emmanuel von Mensdorff-Pouilly: Life and career

-The Mensdorff-Pouilly family originated from the barony of Pouilly in Stenay, on the river Meuse in Lorraine.
+The House of Mensdorff-Pouilly originated from the barony of Pouilly in Stenay, on the river Meuse in Lorraine.
 Albert-Louis, Baron de Pouilly et de Chaffour, Comte de Roussy (1731–1795) and his wife, Marie Antoinette de Custine (1746–1800) emigrated together with their children during the French Revolution.
 Their sons, Albert (1775–1799) and Emmanuel (baptised at Nancy on 24 January 1777), took the name Mensdorff from a community in the county of Roussy, Luxembourg.

 The brothers entered military service against revolutionary and Napoleonic France, and Albert was killed in battle in 1799.
 At the start of the War of the Fifth Coalition, Emmanuel held the rank of major.
 On 13 April 1809, he was wounded while leading a company of the 8th Jäger in action near Amberg.
 By 23 April, he had recovered enough to partake in the cavalry battles at the start of the Battle of Ratisbon.
 He was decorated with the Military Order of Maria Theresa for his services in the war.

 In 1810, he was given command of the Galician regiment of Uhlans „Erzherzog Carl“ Nr.
 3. Serving as a commander of a cavalry brigade in Bohemia, Mensdorff-Pouilly became commander of the Fortress of Mainz.
 From 1829 to 1834, Mensdorff-Pouilly also served as vice-governor of Mainz.

 After again having served in Bohemia, Mensdorff-Pouilly became vice-president of the Hofkriegsrat in 1840.
 He retired from the army in 1848 with the rank of feldmarschallleutnant.
 During the Revolutions of 1848, Mensdorff-Pouilly was sent as a commissioner to Prague, where he tried in vain to impress on the Prince of Windisch-Grätz the necessity to avoid bloodshed.

 Family

-Emmanuel von Mensdorff-Pouilly married Princess Sophie of Saxe-Coburg-Saalfeld, daughter of Francis, Duke of Saxe-Coburg-Saalfeld, on 22 February 1804 at Coburg.
+Emmanuel von Mensdorff-Pouilly married Princess Sophie of Saxe-Coburg-Saalfeld, eldest daughter of Francis, Duke of Saxe-Coburg-Saalfeld, on 22 February 1804 at Coburg.
 Through this marriage, he was the brother-in-law of King Leopold I of Belgium and the uncle of both Queen Victoria and Prince Albert of the United Kingdom, and of King Ferdinand II of Portugal.

 Emmanuel and Sophie had six sons: